 - A suspension of your driver’s license from 90 days to one year.

-- Installation of the ignition interlock device on your vehicle.
+- A mandatory Ignition Interlock device on your vehicle.

 - Immigration issues.

-- A hard time obtaining or keeping certain professional licenses.
+- Difficulty obtaining or keeping certain professional licenses.

 Our #1 Goal is Protecting Your Future